Skip to main content

 What is the Supreme Court ruling on tariffs?

 Over the past year, the executive branch has implemented a broad tariff policy, raising questions about how far its authority extends when shaping trade policy.
-On February 20, 2026, the Supreme Court issued a decision limiting the executive branch's ability to impose broad, open-ended tariffs under the International Emergency Economic Powers Act, or IEEPA—the primary authority used to justify most of the tariff increases imposed in 2025.
+On February 20, 2026, the Supreme Court limiting the executive branch's ability to impose broad, open-ended tariffs under the International Emergency Economic Powers Act, or IEEPA—the primary authority used to justify most of the tariff increases imposed in 2025.
 At issue was whether emergency powers could be used to support sweeping tariff actions without direct congressional approval.

 The Supreme Court's ruling narrows how some tariffs can be applied, but it doesn't eliminate them.
 Businesses and consumers should expect tariffs to remain a key part of US trade policy—although applied in more targeted and potentially less predictable ways moving forward.